 Understand that your melanin is your gift and your challenge.
 Melanin plays a key role in protecting your skin from the penetration of UV rays, which comes from the sun.

 The darker your skin, the less penetration and the lower the incidents of skin cancer.
 The number of pigment producing cells called melanocytes is equal no matter the skin color.
 The difference is in the structure and the function of the skin itself.

 In order to produce melanin in your skin, 2 components have to be there.
 One is an enzyme, which is tyrosinase and the other is amino acid tyrosine.
 When these 2 components go through a conversion process, melanin is produced.

-Now, for you, when you’re using products to treat your skin, you want to make sure that they’re not abrasive, irritant and that they’re not going to create or enhance a condition that already exist.
+Now, for you, when you’re using products to treat your skin, you want to make sure that they’re not abrasive.
+You also want to make sure they're no irritants.
+Irritants can create or enhance a condition that already exist.

-So understanding now that the industry has deemed you and your skin important, make sure you read the labels to see what ingredients are in there, and you want to stay with a product that’s as natural and organic as possible.
+So understanding now that the industry has deemed you and your skin important, make sure you read the labels.
+Ingredients are in there, and you want to stay with a product that’s as natural and organic as possible.

 So within the confines of having mixtures, you're dealing with another element with your skin.

 Because you have the component of your skin that comes from the African American side, you’ll have to consider the cellular and DNA structure of your skin that comes from the other racial blends.